MoAshrafPT/Quality_Assurance_Task1/Testing_Frameworks.md

 1. **Selenium**
    - **Description**: Selenium is a widely-used open-source framework for web application testing.
 It supports multiple browsers and programming languages.
    - **Key Features**: Cross-browser testing, integration with CI/CD tools, and extensive community support.
+   - **Use Cases**: Best suited for web application testing across different browsers and platforms.
+   - **Advantages**: Flexibility, community support, and language support.
+   - **Limitations**: Requires technical skills for setup and maintenance.

 2. **JUnit**
    - **Description**: JUnit is a popular testing framework for Java applications, widely used for unit testing.
    - **Key Features**: Annotations for test cases, integration with development environments, and support for test-driven development (TDD).
+   - **Use Cases**: Primarily for unit testing in Java applications.
+   - **Advantages**: Seamless integration with Java development tools, supports TDD.
+   - **Limitations**: Primarily focused on unit testing, not suitable for end-to-end tests.

 3. **Cypress**
    - **Description**: Cypress is a modern end-to-end testing framework designed for web applications.
    - **Key Features**: Real-time reloading, time-travel debugging, and easy setup.
+   - **Use Cases**: End-to-end testing for modern web applications.
+   - **Advantages**: User-friendly interface, fast and reliable tests.
+   - **Limitations**: Limited support for browsers other than Chrome.

 4. **TestNG**
    - **Description**: TestNG is a testing framework inspired by JUnit but with added functionalities like parallel testing and detailed test configuration.
    - **Key Features**: Flexible test configuration, parallel execution, and extensive reporting.
+   - **Use Cases**: Suitable for a wide range of testing types, including unit, functional, and integration testing.
+   - **Advantages**: Flexible configuration, powerful features like parallel execution.
+   - **Limitations**: More complex setup compared to JUnit.

 5. **Jest**
    - **Description**: Jest is a delightful JavaScript testing framework with a focus on simplicity.
 It works with projects using Babel, TypeScript, Node.js, React, Angular, Vue.js, and Svelte.
    - **Key Features**: Snapshot testing, parallel execution, and built-in code coverage.
+   - **Use Cases**: Ideal for testing JavaScript and front-end frameworks.
+   - **Advantages**: Easy setup, fast execution, great for front-end testing.
+   - **Limitations**: Limited to JavaScript/TypeScript environments.

 6. **Puppeteer**
    - **Description**: Puppeteer is a Node.js library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol.
 It is great for automated testing of web applications.
    - **Key Features**: Headless browser testing, screenshot and PDF generation, and automated form submission.
+   - **Use Cases**: Automating browser tasks, end-to-end testing for web applications.
+   - **Advantages**: Full control over Chrome/Chromium, powerful for end-to-end testing.
+   - **Limitations**: Limited to Chromium-based browsers.

 ## Manual Testing Frameworks